aequorea/zed/README.md

  nL          move n lines from current position

- nM          move n characters from current position
+ nM          move n characters from current position (TECO uses C for this)

  nRcommands  repeats commands n times - multi-line inserts must be separated
              with control-N characters - if you don't use the separator